ComputArtCMCG/ProBID-NET/README.md

    unzip ProBID-NET-main.zip
    cd ./ProBID-NET-main/

-2. Create conda environment and install keras conda env create -n ProBID -f environment.yaml
+2. Create conda environment and install keras with command in 'install': conda create -n keras2.8.0 python=3.9 conda activate keras2.8.0 conda install keras=2.8.0 pip install pandas biopython

 3. Download the checkpoint of model and save it in the 'models' fold

 4. Prepare a list file that contains the prefix of the PDB files of protein-protein complexes and the chain to predict separated by '  '(i.e., '1euv.pdb  B' )

 5. In the ProBID-Net_run.sh script, change 'ProBID_path=./' to either the actual path of the ProBID-Net main folder or leave it as the current setting if you are running the script from the ProBID-Net directory